 - You likely don’t need WiFi speeds anywhere close to what you’re quoted.

 Taking a speed test doesn’t provide the full picture.
 Speed tests are usually taken with a single device after a network has been built.
 While this can identify issues of distance and physical interference, it doesn’t reveal other issues that crop up when an entire workplace is using a network.
-For instance, an access power may have its power set too high causing competition between too many devices, or adjacent access points may be configured to use the same channel causing devices on both access points to overlap.
+For instance, an access point may have its power set too high causing competition between too many devices, or adjacent access points may be configured to use the same channel causing devices on both access points to overlap.
 It’s important to consider the reliability of the network in conjunction with speeds sampled.

 Speeds you realistically need